Deep learning of transition probability densities for stochastic asset models with applications in option pricing: Methods

-where $\mathbf{x}$ denotes the input layer, $\vartheta(\cdot)$ is the activation function, $\odot$ denotes the element-wise multiplication, the number of hidden layers is $L+1$, and $\mathbf{U},\mathbf{W},\mathbf{b}$ are the parameters of the network.
-The input $\mathbf{x}$ can be just $(t,\boldsymbol{x})$ from $[0,T]\times G$ for solving a PDE problem with fixed parameters as it is in the previous subsection or, in addition, can also include parameters of the PDE when we solve parametric PDE problems as in the following sections.
+where $\mathbf{x}$ denotes the input layer, $\vartheta(\cdot)$ is the activation function, $\odot$ denotes element-wise multiplication, the number of hidden layers is $L+1$ (there are 1 initial hidden layer and $L$ LSTM like layers), and $\mathbf{U},\mathbf{W},\mathbf{b}$ are the parameters of the network which together form $\boldsymbol{\theta}$.
+Particularly, $\mathbf{x}$ is a $D\times 1$ vector, where $D$ is the number of trainable features; $\mathbf{U}$ and $\mathbf{W}$ are $M\times D$ matrices, where $M$ is the number of nodes in the neural network; $\mathbf{b}$ is a $M\times 1$ vector.
+The input $\mathbf{x}$ can be just $(t,\boldsymbol{x})$ from $[0,T]\times G$ for solving a PDE problem with fixed parameters as in the previous subsection or can also include parameters of the PDE when we solve parametric PDE problems - as in the following sections.
 We note that we use the same letter $f$ in slightly different contexts but this should not lead to any confusion.